I want to buy a new camera before taking your course. Which one would you recommend?

 How many people do you have on each workshop?

-There is usually 8 people on each workshop, but there can be a maximum of 9.
+There are usually 8 people on each workshop, but there can be a maximum of 10.
 I like to keep the group small so that everyone gets individual attention if needed.

 I just have a compact camera.
 Can I still come on your workshop?

 You are of course still welcome to attend!
 At least half of the workshop is spent with me teaching you how to see good light, composition, backgrounds etc and we don’t even pick up our cameras at this stage.
-There will be some of the workshop that won’t be relevant, for example when I am talking about lenses and going through the camera set up on a DSLR camera.
-But you will still walk out of the workshop taking better photos even if you just have an iphone!
-However you will get the most value out of the workshop if you have a digital SLR camera as they allow you to be the most creative with your photography.
+There is a very small part of the workshop that won’t be relevant, for example when I am talking about lenses and going through the camera set up on a DSLR camera.
+But you will still walk out of the workshop taking better photos even if you just have an iPhone!
+However, you will get the most value out of the workshop if you have a camera that allows you to shoot off auto, ideally a DSLR as they allow you to be the most creative with your photography.

 What does the 2 weeks of email support after the workshop include?